bparanj/crystal/computer/memory/simm.md

 ### Usage and Evolution:

 1. **30-pin SIMMs**:
-   - These were the first widely used memory modules, commonly found in computers during the 1980s.
-Each 30-pin SIMM could typically hold 8 or 9 bits of data (with parity).
+   - These were the first widely used memory modules,  found in computers during the 1980s.
+Each 30-pin SIMM could  hold 8 or 9 bits of data (with parity).

 2. **72-pin SIMMs**:
    - Introduced in the early 1990s, these modules provided a larger data path (32 or 36 bits, with parity).
 They were used in more advanced computers and could accommodate higher memory capacities.